 .lst files contain a list of tests with configuration options that will turn tests on or off.
 The test jobs pass in tests/dcps_tests.lst.
 Static and Release builds instead use tests/static_ci_tests.lst.
-This seperation of .lst files is due to how excluding all but a few tests in the dcps_tests.lst would require adding a new config option to every test we didn't want to run.
-There is a seperate security test list, tests/security/security_tests.lst, which governs the security tests which are run when --security is passed to auto_run_tests.pl.
+The Thread Sanatizer build uses tests/tsan_tests.lst.
+This separation of .lst files is due to how excluding all but a few tests in the dcps_tests.lst would require adding a new config option to every test we didn't want to run.
+There is a separate security test list, tests/security/security_tests.lst, which governs the security tests which are run when --security is passed to auto_run_tests.pl.
 The last list file used by build_and_test.yml is tools/modeling/tests/modeling_tests.lst, which is included by passing --modeling to auto_run_tests.pl.

 To disable a test in GitHub Actions, !GH_ACTIONS must be added next to the test in the .lst file.
-These tests will not run when -Config GH_ACTIONS is passed alongside the lst file.
-There are similar test blockers which only block for specific github actions configurations from running marked tests:
+There are similar test blockers which only block for specific GitHub Actions configurations from running marked tests:

-- !GH_ACTIONS_OPENDDS_SAFETY_PROFILE blocks Safety Profile builds - !GH_ACTIONS_M10 blocks the MacOS10 runners - !GH_ACTIONS_ASAN blocks the Address Sanitizer builds - !GH_ACTIONS_W16 blocks the Windows2016 runner
+- !GH_ACTIONS_OPENDDS_SAFETY_PROFILE blocks Safety Profile builds - !GH_ACTIONS_M10 blocks the MacOS10 runners - !GH_ACTIONS_ASAN blocks the Address Sanitizer builds - !GH_ACTIONS_W22 blocks the Windows Server 2022 runner

-These blocks are necessary because certain tests cannot properly run on GitHub Actions due to how the runners are configured.
+These blocks are necessary because certain tests cannot properly run on GitHub Actions due to how the runners are configured. -Config GH_ACTIONS is assumed by auto_run_tests.pl when running on GitHub Actions, but the other test configurations must be passed using -Config.